-Same Property results for the year ended December 31, 2021, measures the operating performance for properties owned and have reached stabilization by the REIT continuously since January 1, 2020 and excludes 1643 Josephine, New Orleans, Louisiana, a redevelopment property acquired on April 5, 2018, which reached stabilized occupancy in October 2021.
+Same Property results for the year ended December 31, 2022, measures the operating performance for properties owned and have reached stabilization by the REIT continuously since January 1, 2021, and excludes the following properties: i) 1643 Josephine, New Orleans, Louisiana, a redevelopment property acquired on April 5, 2018, which reached stabilized occupancy in October 2021; ii) Briarhill Apartments in Atlanta, Georgia, sold during the second quarter of 2022; iii) Greenbrier Estates in Slidell, Louisiana, sold during the third quarter of 2022; iv) Blue Isle Apartment Homes in Coconut Creek, Florida, sold during the fourth quarter of 2022; and v) Echelon Chicago and Rockville Town Square, acquired during the third quarter of 2022.

-Same Property and Same Property Proportionate results for the year ended December 31, 2021, represent 11,979 and 12,141 residential suites, respectively.
+Same Property and Same Property Proportionate results for the year ended December 31, 2022, represent 11,203 and 11,365 residential suites, respectively.